Amador County, California

 Amador County (/ˈæmədɔːr/) is a county located in the U.S. state of California, in the Sierra Nevada.
 As of the 2020 census, the population was 40,474.
 The county seat is Jackson.
-Amador County, located within California's Gold Country, is known as "The Heart of the Mother Lode".
-There is a substantial viticultural industry in the county.
+Amador County, located within California's Gold Country, is known as "The Heart of the Mother Lode."
+There is a substantial viticulture industry in the county.

 History

 Amador County was created by the California Legislature on May 11, 1854, from parts of Calaveras and El Dorado counties.
 It was organized on July 3, 1854.
 In 1864, part of the county's territory was given to Alpine County.

 The county is named for José María Amador, a soldier, rancher, and miner, born in San Francisco in 1794, the son of Sergeant Pedro Amador (a Spanish soldier who settled in California in 1771) and younger brother to Sinforosa Amador.

 In 1848, Jose Maria Amador, with several Native Americans, established a successful gold mining camp near the present town of Amador City.
 In Spanish, the word amador means "one who loves".
 Some of the Mother Lode's most successful gold mines were located in Amador County, including the Kennedy, Argonaut, and Keystone.

-There are numerous gold mines in Amador County including the Argonaut Mine, the Kennedy Mine, the Central Eureka, and the Lincoln.
+During the outbreak of Civil War the county organized Company C, 1st California Infantry and Company D, 4th California Infantry.
+Not everyone supported the Union; in April 1862 when the stars and stripes flew from a house a local judge cursed at it.There are numerous gold mines in Amador County including the Argonaut Mine, the Kennedy Mine, the Central Eureka, and the Lincoln.
 The Kennedy Mine in Jackson was the deepest gold mine of its time.
 The federal government closed all of the Mother Lode's mines in 1942 because they were considered non-essential to the war effort.